QuickBooks HelpQuickBooksHelpIntuit

 Next, it's time to tell your employees.
 As part of your employer duties, you must inform your employees of the enrolment process within six weeks of your duty staging date.

 Some pension providers will offer to send out communications on your behalf.
-If not, you can use The Pensions Regulator's letter template to write to your staff.
+You can use The Pensions Regulator's letter template to write to your staff.

 • QuickBooks Online will assess all your employees and automatically enrol any eligible employees into the workplace pension scheme as soon as they become eligible.